‘Bachelor In Paradise’: Kevin Wendt Hints He Had Intimate Relationship With Ashley Iaconetti On ‘Winter Games’

 “When Ashley and I left Winter Games, I knew I wanted to marry her one day,” Kevin Wendt said on the Paradise premiere last month.
 “And then all of the sudden, Jared flips the switch, and now he wants to be with her.
 I did try to make it work, but if you kiss another guy while you’re dating someone else, it’s cheating in my book.
 That really hurt me. ”

-Ashley Iaconetti told Entertainment Tonight she spoke contacted Kevin before going public with the news of her romance with Jared, revealing that he was “very nice about it, totally understanding and supportive.”
+Ashley Iaconetti told Entertainment Tonight she contacted Kevin before going public with the news of her romance with Jared, revealing that he was “very nice about it, totally understanding and supportive.”
 But clearly, Kevin still has some hurt feelings about how things went down, despite his new romance with fellow Bachelor in Paradise star Astrid Loch.

 Ashley Iaconetti got a lot of mileage out of her virginity when starring on The Bachelor franchise.
 During her first appearance on Paradise back in 2015, Ashley announced, “I’m the pickiest princess alive and I have to hold out for my Aladdin.”